RightToPrivacy/snowflake-tor-service/README.md

-# snowflake-torproxy-systemd
+# snowflake-torproxy-service

-Service file and start script for Tor Snowflake Proxy (starts every boot under default 'snowflake' user)
+Automated Tor Snowflake Source Download, Building, and service install for Tor Snowflake Proxy (starts every boot under default 'snowflake' user)

 To make it easy to run a dedicated snowflake on any Linux device (phones, singleboard computer, laptop, servers etc)

 ---

-## REQUIREMENTS
+## REQUIREMENTS (at this time relies on Gitea Onion to revtrieve service files)

 * Golang (install this first or you won't be able to build the source)

-* torify (clones service files atm from a Gitea onion)

-* tor client started before running install.sh (torify relies on this)
+* systemd (for boot / service)
 ---

 ## GET STARTED

-You only need to download the install.sh on machine you wish to turn into a snowflake server
+**FIRST:** Download this snowflake-tor-service to the machine you wish to create Snowflake Tor proxy service on

-(the rest of downloading and building is automated for you)

-**FIRST:** Install tor client and started.
-Make sure to have git, torify installed before running install.sh..

 **NEXT RUN:**

-    chmod +x install.sh
-    sudo ./install.sh
+    sudo bash install.sh

 That's it.
+In 3 minutes (or less) you should have a running Tor Snowflake Proxy service.

 *Enjoy helping users around the world connect to Tor*